ktorio/ktor-documentation/topics/creating_interactive_website.md

 ## Project Setup

-If we were to start a fresh idea from zero, Ktor would have a few ways of setting up a preconfigured Gradle project: [start.ktor.io](https://start.ktor.io/) and the [Ktor IntelliJ IDEA plugin](intellij-idea.xml) make it easy to create a starting-off point for projects using a variety of features from the framework.
+If we were to start a fresh idea from zero, Ktor would have a few ways of setting up a preconfigured Gradle project: [start.ktor.io](https://start.ktor.io/) and the [Ktor IntelliJ IDEA plugin](intellij-idea.xml) make it easy to create a starting-off point for projects using a variety of plugins from the framework.

 For this tutorial, however, we have made a starter template available that includes all configuration and required dependencies for the project.